OmniFall: From Staged Through Synthetic to Wild, A Unified Multi-Domain Dataset for Robust Fall Detection: Related Work

-\paragraph{Other Datasets.} Our systematic search identified several additional fall detection datasets, but we excluded them from OmniFall due to specific limitations.
-UR Fall~\cite{ur-fall} includes 30 falls and 40 ADLs recorded with two Kinect cameras.
-However, its limited size ($\approx$6 minutes of footage) and lack of subject and camera annotations made it unsuitable.
-MUVIM~\cite{muvim} offers multimodal data (RGB, depth, infrared, thermal), which benefits privacy and low-light scenarios.
-Nonetheless, all videos are captured from a top-down view, which is incompatible with our benchmark’s intended camera perspectives.
-FPDS~\cite{fpds} consists of static images (1072 fall, 1262 ADL) captured by a robot-mounted camera at 76 cm height.
-Since our benchmark requires video data, we excluded datasets composed solely of still frames.
-Finally, while High Quality FSD~\cite{high-quality-fd}, FallFree~\cite{fallfree}, SIMPLE~\cite{simple}, and ACT4$^2$~\cite{act42} align well with our objectives, we could not include them due to missing usage licenses or the lack of explicit permission from the authors.
+\paragraph{Other Datasets.} We identified several additional fall detection datasets, but excluded them from OF-Staged due to specific limitations.
+UR Fall~\cite{ur-fall} was not included due to its limited size.
+MUVIM~\cite{muvim} offers multimodal data, but all videos are captured from a top-down view.
+FPDS~\cite{fpds} consists of static images, we only considered full video datasets.
+While High Quality FSD~\cite{high-quality-fd}, FallFree~\cite{fallfree}, SIMPLE~\cite{simple}, and ACT4$^2$~\cite{act42} align well with our objectives, we were unable to include them due to missing usage licenses or the lack of usage permission.

+\paragraph{What Is Missing.} These datasets comprise \emph{staged} recordings of healthy participants in controlled environments.
+They are useful for method development, but none shows how models transfer to \emph{in-the-wild} falls, and their heterogeneous label sets and protocols make cross-dataset comparison hard.
+Three gaps stand out: (1) \emph{Staging bias:} lab scenes, fixed cameras, and scripted routines dominate.
+(2) \emph{Annotation heterogeneity:} labels range from binary fall/no-fall to coarse ADL categories.
+Few offer dense, consistent timelines.
+To reconcile these schemes, every frame must be re-annotated under a domain-appropriate taxonomy, which no prior work has done at scale.
+(3) \emph{Lack of standardized OOD evaluation:} no widely-used protocol quantifies staged$\rightarrow$wild generalization.

+\textbf{OmniFall} (Table~\ref{tab:fall_detection_datasets}) addresses all three: we unify eight staged datasets by re-annotating them framewise (OF-Staged), curate an in-the-wild test set from genuine accidents (OF-ItW), and add a diverse synthetic dataset (OF-Syn).
+The benchmark and its three components are detailed in the following section.